andre-ye/uni/docs/phil/phil-458/lecture.md

 ---

-## Week 2 Thursday -- Husserl's Introduction to Phenomenology II
+## Week 2 Thursday -- Husserl's Introduction to Phenomenology II (Meditation 1)
 - You can trace throughout archaic Greek the emergence of the mind -- in pre-Homeric Greek you don't have the language for 'mental acts' (seeing, tasting, ... understanding, judging, deciding, deliberating)
 - Schnel, *Discovery of the Mind* - in Archaic Greek there are no words for mental acts; but presumably people did see, judge, decide, ... -- why weren't there words for them?
 - You can't draw mental acts because they're not spatial realities